Norway says not detecting high radiation after Russia submarine fire

 “We have made checks and we are not monitoring too high radiation levels in the area,” Per Strand, a director at the Norwegian Radiation and Nuclear Safety Authority, told Reuters.
 He said Russian officials had told his agency that a gas explosion took place on board the submarine.

-Russia’s defense ministry said earlier 14 sailors were killed in the fire.
+Russia’s defence ministry said earlier 14 sailors were killed in the fire.
 A Russian media report said the submarine was nuclear-powered, but there was no official confirmation of that.